jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   (a) varying the contract, in such manner as it thinks fit, not being a manner inconsistent with the provisions of this Act:
   (b) cancelling the contract:
   (c) requiring any person who is a party to the contract to make restitution or pay compensation to any other person who is a party to the contract.
-(3) Where a covenant is given in contravention of this Act, or as the case may be, the enforcement of the terms of a covenant would contravene this Act, the court may, in any proceedings under this Part, or on application made for the purpose by a person who, but for section 28(4) would be bound by or entitled to the benefit of the covenant or any person claiming through or under any such person, make an order—
+(3) Where a covenant is given in contravention of this Act, or as the case may be, the enforcement of the terms of a covenant would contravene this Act, the court may, in any proceedings under this Part, or on application made for the purpose by a party to the covenant or any person claiming through or under any such person, make an order—
   (a) varying the covenant, in such manner as it thinks fit, not being a manner inconsistent with the provisions of this Act:
-  (b) requiring any person who, but for section 28(4) would be bound by or entitled to the benefit of the covenant to make restitution or pay compensation to any other person who, but for section 28(4) would be bound by or entitled to the benefit of the covenant.
+  (b) requiring any party to the covenant to make restitution or pay compensation to any other person who, but for section 28(4) would be bound by or entitled to the benefit of the covenant.
 (4) Nothing in subsection (2) or subsection (3) shall prevent any proceedings being instituted or commenced under this Part.
 (5) Nothing in subpart 5 of Part 2 of the Contract and Commercial Law Act 2017 applies to any contract entered into in contravention of this Act or to any contract which contains a provision the giving effect to of which would constitute a contravention of this Act.
 (6) Notwithstanding any enactment or rule of law, where a contract is entered into in contravention of this Act by reason that the contract contains a particular provision, or the contract contains a provision which if given effect to would contravene this Act, the enforceability of any other provision of the contract shall not be affected by the existence of that provision.